kelsisummers/Gather4Good_version2/README.md

 # Gather4Good

 ## Introduction
 Gather4Good is a web application that allows users to connect and create communities around social, political, and charitable causes by organizing and joining events.
+The second version of this application includes added features that allow users to "unjoin" events; filter events by date, location, or "joined" events, add and delete comments on specific events; and social sharing ability.

 ## Heroku Link
 https://calm-taiga-53512.herokuapp.com/